I want to seal my criminal record.

 If you are eligible to seal your record, you can fill out your application and file it with the court.

 You will have to pay a fee to file your application, typically between $50- $100.
+You’ll only have to pay this once with your application in each court, not for every case you want sealed.
 If you can’t afford this fee, you can file paperwork to ask the court to waive it.
 This is called a “poverty affidavit,” and you can download a sample here.
 You can also visit this website to fill out the form online.
 Sometimes, the court will set a separate hearing to decide if you need to pay it or not.
 If they do, make sure you attend that hearing and bring proof of why you can’t afford to pay it.

 The type of application you file will depend on what you are trying to seal: